BalaKondaveeti/Advanced-Security-with-ARM7/Readme.md

-# Multi-Sensor Integrated Security System
+# Security System using ARM7 with C++

 ## Project Overview
 This is my third year academic project for the Embedded systems and design course.
+Actually, I started this project using Assembly but later changed to C++.
 This Multi-Sensor Integrated Security System is an advanced academic project developed as part of the final year curriculum for a Bachelor's degree in Engineering.
 It is designed to offer a comprehensive solution for security and monitoring, utilizing a range of sensors to detect various environmental and security-related parameters.
 The system integrates sound, smoke, touch, and distance sensors with an ARM LPC2148 microcontroller and a SIM900 GSM module to provide real-time alerts and enhance safety measures.

 ## Open Invitation
 Please use this project as a resource, inspiration, or foundation for further development.
 Whether for educational purposes, personal interest, or professional exploration, we encourage you to fork, adapt, and build upon this work.